 Trying to incorporate more veggies in your menu?
 Gluten free?
 Cutting carbs?
-This Instant Pot spaghetti squash is going to be your new best friend!
+Here’s how to cook spaghetti squash in the Instant Pot, slow cooker, or even in the conventional oven.
+This easy veggie is going to be your new best friend!

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.